kyma-project/website/content/community/guidelines/templates/README.md

 title: Overview
 ---

-In the [`community`](https://github.com/kyma-project/community/tree/main/guidelines/templates/resources) repository on GitHub under the `resources` folder you can find templates for various document types to use in different Kyma repositories.
+In the [`community`](../../templates) repository on GitHub under the `templates` folder, you can find templates for various document types to use in different Kyma repositories, as well as the skeleton repository template.